 - 1. Students may retake a class for two reasons: - a.
 Earn Additional Credit a student may retake a class for an additional credit and grade.
 The original credit will become an elective credit. - b.
-Replace Existing Credit-a student may retake a class and replace the original credit and original grade. - 2.
+Replace Existing Credit-a student may retake a class and replace the original credit and original grade.
+However, the original grade will stay on the transcript, but is not calculated in to the GPA.
+This will still only be for one credit. - 2.
 Student must have earned lower than an 80% on the original class. - 3.
 Student will receive the higher of the two grades for the core credit. - 4.
-Student needs to retake the class with exactly the same class at Rigby High School or a comparable class through another Jefferson 251 program or accredited source such as IDLA or BYU Independent study. - a.
+Student needs to retake the class with exactly the same class at Rigby High School or a comparable class through another Jefferson 251 program or accredited source such as IDLA or BYU Independent study.

+- a.
 If taken at Rigby High School, a petition must be completed. - b.
 Class may be denied due to seat availability.
 Other options will be offered. - 5.
 If Fast Forward provided the funding, then the grade and credit can only be replace if - a. the second class is paid for by the student and - b. the second class is taken from the same accredited institution.